Discovering Ilkley Moor: Social History

 Cultivating the moor, looking down on the river Wharfe to the north and the ford across the river, people lived according to the seasons.
 They made the footpaths which we follow today.
 By the Iron Age, the Brigantes lived here.
 They were hardy hill folk who were renowned for their horses.
 They will have watched other people arriving in the valley: the Romans in c AD79 who established a fort to cover the river crossing, then the Angles who built the first church in the remains of the fort.
 Then came the Danes and the Normans, who in 1069 laid the valley waste – to be repopulated probably from Lancashire.
 By then the people of the Moor had come down and it has not since been inhabited on any large scale.
 Animal farming continued with the cows going up to pasture and the sheep roaming freely as they do today.

-With the arrival of the water cures and the need for visitor activity in the Victorian era the aesthetic side came to the fore.
-Ilkley became “the Heather Spaw.”
-People fell in love with the scenery, the splashing streams, the heather, the mysterious rocks and the pure, fresh air.
 The local Council oversaw the creation of the Tarn and footpaths to take people up into the Moor to enjoy its wild spaces.
 They walked up to the Tarn and beyond, or were ferried on donkeys from the town centre to White Wells.
 The popularity of the Moor increased further from 1865 when the railway arrived.
 The seal on the relationship between Ilkley and its Moor was set in 1893 when the Urban District Council bought the Moor so that people would always have it to enjoy.

 The Moor has celebrity associations.
 Charles Darwin and his family visited in 1859.
 This was ostensibly for hydrotherapy but it was at the time of the publication of Origin of Species – he was avoiding the controversy which he knew would follow.
 The Darwin Gardens Millennium Green on land at the top of Wells Road commemorates that connection.
 The writers GK Chesterton and JB Priestley got to know the Moor well and both were inspired in their writing from what they found here.